Hillside, New Jersey: Roads and highways

 As of May 2010, the township had a total of 48.48 mi of roadways, of which 38.72 mi were maintained by the municipality, 5.57 mi by Union County, 3.47 mi by the New Jersey Department of Transportation and 0.72 mi by the New Jersey Turnpike Authority.

-The Garden State Parkway, Interstate 78, U.S. Route 22, New Jersey Route 439 and County Route 509 all pass through Hillside.
-The Union toll plaza of the Garden State Parkway is located on the northbound lanes of the parkway, approaching the interchange for Interstate 78.
+The Garden State Parkway, I-78, US 22, Route 439 and County Route 509 all pass through Hillside.
+The Union toll plaza of the Garden State Parkway is located on the northbound lanes of the parkway, approaching the exit for I-78.

 Public transportation

-NJ Transit offers bus service to the Port Authority Bus Terminal in Midtown Manhattan on the 113 and 114 routes and to other New Jersey points.
+NJ Transit offers bus service to the Port Authority Bus Terminal in New York City on the 113 and 114 routes and to other New Jersey points.
 There is one train line that passes through the township but there are no stations.
 The Irvington Industrial Branch of the Lehigh Valley Railroad (now Conrail Shared Assets) breaks off of the mainline to serve several industries.
 The closest train stations are Union station in Union, and North Elizabeth station in Elizabeth.

-Newark Liberty International Airport is approximately 2 mi east of Hillside.
+Newark Airport is approximately 2 mi east of Hillside.